HomeSTM32STM32 UART SeriesSTM32 UART PART 4 – Receive Data using DMA

 Although I don’t want to involve the SD card related functions in this tutorial, so I will just use a buffer to store the data.
 If you are using an actual SD card or flash storage, you can use the same code, just instead of writing to buffer, write the data to the SD card.
 The process remains the same, so there aren’t many changes from the writing prospective.

-Below is the cubeMX configuration to enable the UART DMA in circular mode.
+The image below shows the cubeMX configuration for the UART DMA in circular mode.

 The DMA request is set for USART2_RX as we are receiving the data via the DMA.
 The data width is Byte as the UART transfers the data in bytes.
 The DMA mode is set as Circular.